Ultimate Guide To Pytest Markers And Good Test Management

 These built-in pytest markers enhance the flexibility and manageability of your test suite, making it easier to skip, prioritize, parameterize, and customize the behavior of your tests according to your project’s specific needs.

 You can explore Pytest run order examples in depth here in the docs.
-Note that this marker also requires a plugin to work.
+Note that this marker also requires the pytest-order plugin to work.

 Combining Multiple Markers